Employee vs. Contractor: How to Classify Workers in Italy (Quiz included) [2024]

 The administration of employee benefits is influenced by various factors, including the country's constitution, civil code, industry-specific collective bargaining agreements (CBA), and individual employment contracts.

 In Italy, collective bargaining agreements (CBAs) are agreements between trade unions and employers’ associations.
-They address specific employment issues and establish general guidelines for others like pay raises, leave issues, parental leave, working hours, etc.
+They address specific employment issues and establish general guidelines for others, such as pay raises, leave issues, parental leave, working hours, etc.

 Global companies hiring employees in Italy must get familiar with CBA parameters to remain compliant, maintain a good employment relationship, and avoid penalties.
 All full-time employees have the right to these statutory employment benefits as part of their remuneration:

-• Sick leave.
-Italian employees are eligible for sick pay, with the employer covering the first three days in total and the national health system providing salary support for up to 180 days.
+- Sick leave.
+Italian employees are eligible for sick pay, with the employer covering the first three days in total and the Italian Social Security Agency providing salary support for up to 180 days.

-• Paid time off.
+- Paid time off.
 Every employee is entitled to at least four weeks of paid annual vacation.
-However, depending on their individual contract or CBA, they may be eligible for longer paid vacation time or unpaid leaves.
+However, depending on their individual contract or CBA, they may be eligible for longer paid vacation time or unpaid leave.

-• Pension contributions.
-The employer contributes 33% of the employee's salary towards their pension.
+- Pension contributions.
+The employer contributes around 30% of the employee's salary towards their pension.

 What is a contractor in Italy?